espseongsm/STA9760_Big_Data_Project1/README.md

 - [Code for Docker](Dockerfile)
 - [Code for Docker compose](docker-compose.yml)

-For this analysis, 100,000 rows of dataset is loaded into kibana API on top of elasticsearch API.
-Parking violations in the past 5-year are used, which is 92,871 out of 100,000.
+For this analysis, 1,000,000 rows of dataset is loaded into kibana API on top of elasticsearch API.
+Parking violations in the past 5-year are used.
 The exact date is from March 18th, 2015 to March 18th, 2020.

 Detailed analysis is as below.